-You need only 5 ingredients for this sweet, tangy, rich dressing made with fresh strawberries.
-It’ll have you looking forward to salads everyday!
+You need only 5 ingredients for this tangy, sweet, healthy Strawberry Salad Dressing made with fresh strawberries and white balsamic vinegar.

 When strawberries start popping up in the stores (I’m talking about the local, delicious strawberries — not overpriced, out of season strawberries), I get super excited.

 K, I’m pretty sure you didn’t come here to learn about my favorite fruit.
 You probably saw strawberry dressing and either thought “weird. no.” or “yummy!
 Strawberries in dressing sounds glorious!”